-Before programming the panel, please refer to pages 14 and 15 for an overview of the various engineering functions available and the effect their implementation will have on the way the system operates.
+Before programming the panel, please refer to page 14 for an overview of the various engineering functions available and the effect their implementation will have on the way the system operates.

 To gain access to the panel's engineer functions, remove the panel lid using the Torx key provided and press the ACCESS LEVEL THREE FUNCTIONS button on the Main Control PCB (see figure 12 below).